Forec/cloud-storage/README.md

 * 2016-10-31: Finish authentication part and `Login()`, client can recieve token and pass the test.
 Write a basic struct of `Communicate()`.
 Add some functions in `transmit` and `server` these days.
 Next step is finish `Communicate()` by the protocal.
 * 2016-11-1: Add document for part of the current version.
 * 2016-11-2: Add document for current version.
+* 2016-11-9: Migrate the data source from memory to database, fix errors in `transmit`, add two logic actions in `DealWithRequests()`.
+The basic frame is  already built.
+To make a simple complete cloud storage server, the only thing need to be done is finish `DealWithRequests()`.
+Some problems left: the struct is not wrapped well, the inner implement is opened to users.
+Part of the `server` and `cstruct` should be reconstructed  after the demo finished.

 # License
 All codes in this repository are licensed under the terms you may find in the file named "LICENSE" in this directory.